Stronger Than Pride

 Stronger Than Pride is the third studio album by English band Sade, released by Epic Records in the United Kingdom on 3 May 1988 and in the United States on 10 May 1988.
-In September 2018, Pitchfork placed the album at number 37 on its list of "The 200 Best Albums of the 1980s".
-The album spawned five singles.
+Stronger Than Pride was the band's first album to be self-produced.
+The album spawned five singles and was a commercial success, achieving top-10 chart peaks in several countries worldwide.